Dream of: 05 December 1995 "Ability To Fly"

 All sorts of pills began falling out.
-There must have been a hundred different colored and different sized pills which poured out onto the table in front of me.
+There must have been 100 different colored and different sized pills which poured out onto the table in front of me.
 I tried to remember where I had obtained this bottle, but I couldn't seem to recall.
 I vaguely thought I might have a friend who was a doctor and I had obtained the pills from him, but that didn't seem right, because it seemed that once before I had gone to this doctor and asked for a prescription of some mood altering drug and he wouldn't give me the prescription; so I didn't think these pills had come from him.

 Some other things also came out of the bottle.
 There were two old black and white pictures which had fallen out.
 Each was a picture of a person, and each was rather interesting.
 I put the pictures off together to the side, thinking I wanted to keep them and not lose them.

 Behind the hill with the houses was another hill where mining appeared to be taking place.
-Looking closer at the second hill, I saw a flat area which had been cleared off, and on the flat area I saw what looked like two miniature mushroom clouds from nuclear explosions.
-But the clouds were so small I knew they couldn't have been the result of nuclear explosions – they must have been made from dynamite.
+Looking closer at the second hill, I saw a flat area which had been cleared off, and on the flat area I saw what looked like two miniature mushroom clouds from nuclear explosions, but the clouds were so small I knew they couldn't have been the result of nuclear explosions – they must have been made from dynamite.
 Whoever had taken the pictures had snapped the pictures just at the instant when the dynamite had exploded.

 Finally I found something else in the plastic bottle: a number of crisp new fifty dollar bills.
-There must have been ten of them; I now recalled I had put them in the bottle about six months ago.
+There must have been ten of them; I now recalled I had put them into the bottle about six months ago.

 The other man in the elevator was an older man (probably in his 50s).
 He was somewhat portly and dressed in a brown suit.
-He snickered, as if to say the woman who was the custodian of the encyclopedias would be upset when she saw one was missing.
+He snickered, as if to say the woman who was the custodian of the encyclopedias would be upset when she saw one missing.
 I then told both the men I intended to return the encyclopedia.
 Sensing they doubted me, I handed the encyclopedia to the older man and asked if he could return it for me.
 He seemed satisfied with that, and relieved me of my burden.

-Only then did I think "Serbia".
-"Serbia" began with an "S".
-I should have said I was using the encyclopedia to look up something about Serbia.
+Only then did I think "Serbia."
+"Serbia" began with an "S." I should have said I was using the encyclopedia to look up something about Serbia.
 But of course now it was too late.

 Then the fellow reversed himself.
-He seemed to have been taking appraisal of me and had decided to give me a hand.
+He seemed to have been taking appraisal of me and he had decided to give me a hand.
 He quickly explained that he was a lawyer and that he worked for a large law firm on the twenty-third floor.
 The law firm had its own private elevator which went to the upper floor.
 He would allow me to use it.

 So when we reached the twenty-third floor, both he and I stepped from the elevator.
 I was immediately impressed by the luxuriance of everything around me.
 This was obviously one of the affluent downtown law firms.
 The fellow pointed to an opulent corridor off to my right and told me to go through the door which said "Downtown" and that would take me straight to the elevator.
 He said he couldn't go with me because he was in a hurry to see a physician who was one of his clients.
-Something in the way he said "physician" seemed to imply he (the lawyer) only worked with a higher class of people such as physicians.
+Something in the way he said "physician" seemed to imply that he (the lawyer) only worked with a higher class of people such as physicians.

 Breaking out of my reverie, I again looked at the names on the doors.
-There was one to Los Angeles and other cities in the United States.
-Slowly it began to become clear to me that these doors weren't to the elevators; these doors led to airplanes.
-I didn't know how, I didn't know if the doors led to the airport or actually to waiting planes.
+One name was "Los Angeles."
+Other names of American cities were above other doors.
+Slowly it began to become clear to me that these doors weren't to the elevators, but to airplanes.
+I didn't know how the doors worked, whether they led to the airport or actually to waiting planes.
 Indeed I was unsure but what I should go through one of the doors and take one of the planes myself.

 At the same time, I had a thought which seemed more like a voice coming to me from somewhere inside my head.
 It said, "Your ability to fly is dependent on the good things you do for other people."